Dynamical quantum ergodicity from energy level statistics: Dynamical quantum ergodicity and cyclic permutations

-ensuring that any initial state $\lvert C_k\rangle \in \mathcal{C}$ ``visits'' all the other elements of $\mathcal{C}$ sequentially with greater-than-random overlap at least once (including its future and past evolution). \end{definition} Cyclic ergodicity can be expressed concisely in terms of the $\ptau$-step error,
+\end{definition} Eq.~\eqref{eq:q_cyclic_ergodicity} states that ($\mathcal{C}$ shows cyclic ergodicity iff) any initial state $\lvert C_k\rangle \in \mathcal{C}$ ``visits'' all the other elements of $\mathcal{C}$ sequentially with \editb{sufficiently large overlap (i.e. $z_k(\ptau, t_0) > \zprec(d)$)}, at least once in its future and past evolution.
+Similarly, in place of a vanishing \textit{average} self-intersecting fraction for classical cyclic aperiodicity in Eq.~\eqref{eq:cl_cyc_apd_def}, we define quantum cyclic aperiodicity in terms of \editb{a sufficiently small} mean overlap amplitude of a pure state in $\mathcal{C}$ with itself, \editb{with an additional restriction to a time interval $(t_1, t_2)$ with $0 < t_1 < t_2$:}